peiffer-innovations/json_dynamic_widget_plugin_charts_flutter/README.md

+# DISCONTINUED

+This packages is discontinued as the [base package](https://github.com/google/charts) is also discontinued and there does appear to be an active community maintaining a replacement.

+---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**